Catalyst-42/keyboard-question-analyzer/README.md

 ```

 ### Layout
+Here' some drafts that I dont wanna to delete, so just enjoy.
+Here the example of keyboard layout mappings, suggested to display instead of an image of visualizer.

 ```
 `~ 1!
 2@ 3# 4$ 5% 6^ 7& 8* 9( 0) -_ =+
    qQ wW eE rR tT yY uU iI oO pP [{ ]} \|
    aA sS dD fF gG hH jJ kK lL ;: '" zZ xX cC vV bB nN mM ,< .> /?
 ```

+And each layers.

 ```
 ` 1 2 3 4 5 6 7 8 9 0 - =